codygreen/llm_api_server/objective2/README.md

 # LLM API Lab - Objective 2

-In this lab, we will deploy our text summarization model from Hugging Face locally and test via our Jupyter Notebook.

-Now that we have tested the FalconAI/text_summarization model and like the results, we will download the model locally so we can use it with our application.
+In this lab session, we will transition from testing the FalconAI/text_summarization model remotely to deploying it locally, offering several advantages:

+1. **Privacy and Security**: By running the model locally, you maintain full control over your data and ensure that sensitive information remains on your own systems, reducing the risk of data breaches or leaks.

+2. **Reduced Latency**: Local execution typically results in lower latency compared to running the model on remote servers, as there is no need to transmit data over the internet.
+This is particularly important for real-time or interactive applications where responsiveness is crucial.

+3. **Offline Availability**: Running the model locally allows your application to function even without an internet connection, ensuring uninterrupted service and enabling deployment in environments with limited or intermittent connectivity.

+4. **Cost Efficiency**: Local execution eliminates the need for continuous access to cloud-based resources, potentially reducing operational costs, especially for applications with high inference frequency or large-scale deployment.

+5. **Customization and Control**: Local deployment provides greater flexibility for customization and optimization of the model according to specific requirements or constraints of your application, without being limited by the constraints of remote server configurations.

+6. **Compliance**: For applications that require adherence to regulatory compliance or data sovereignty requirements, running AI models locally ensures compliance with local laws and regulations governing data handling and processing.

 An [interactive demo](https://app.revel.vivun.com/demos/dda72454-437d-41fa-a59a-3c5fb08d612c/paths/29d5532c-d50c-4f56-9f9e-07bc6b1c0fcc) has been provided to demonstrate the Jupyter Notebook steps if this is your first time using a notebook.

 ## Build Jupyter Docker Image with Model

-For this lab, we will create a new Jupyter Notebook container based on the [PyTorch container image](https://quay.io/repository/jupyter/pytorch-notebook) but with our model already downloaded.
+For this lab, we will create a new Jupyter Notebook container based on the [PyTorch container image](https://quay.io/repository/jupyter/pytorch-notebook), but with our model already downloaded.

-You can either use the Dockerfile in this repository under the _objective2_ folder or create the Dockerfile yourself:
+We will use the Dockerfile in this repository under the _objective2_ folder with the contents below:

 ```docker
 FROM python:3.11 as builder